 Baby girl is three weeks old today, which makes it high time for her to get a name!
 We've been having a hard time making a decision, as our final contenders all seemed to fit.
 But, after three weeks of delaying and trying out the finalists, and then a couple days of calling her just one of them, we're finally ready to share her name.

-It's a big name, right?
+(That's not the whole thing, just her first two names.)
 All of our kids have four names, and they follow the same pattern: a first name of our choosing, a family name, their Scottish clan name, and James's last name.
 Zoë's second name, Lee, comes from my beloved Uncle Lee, who has been deeply formative in my life.
 I like thinking that years down the road, when someone asks her about her name, she'll think of him, of my close relationship with him, and be able to tell her own stories about her Great Uncle Lee. =)

 I'm guessing you're also wondering about those two little dots, so let me explain them.
 Actually, the New Yorker explains them best (thanks for the link, Alex!).
 Basically, the two dots are called a diaeresis and they indicate that the second of two consecutive vowels ought to be pronounced separately from the first vowel.
 Here's the most important part of that New Yorker link: